 Ease of use

-October CMS is lacking too much behind in case of predefined plug-ins and themes with just over 900 plug-ins that are free and so easy to customize.
+October CMS is lagging much behind in case of predefined plug-ins and themes with just over 900 plug-ins that are free and so easy to customize.
 There also exist some premium plug-ins that cost something around $20.
 On the other hand, Drupal delivers approximately 40k plug-ins with many new modules that can be easily added from the backend.
-Most of the plug-ins and themes for the content of our websites are freely available that can be customized as per the requirements.
+Most of the plug-ins and themes for the content of our websites are freely available that can be easily customized as per the requirements.

 Inching toward the weak points for both the CMS, we have a lot of specific aspects where October lacks when compared with Drupal.
 October does not include many plug-ins as many as Drupal contains.
 It’s not that much easy to find October freelancers because of less popularity gained by the same.
 One should be capable enough to deal with tricky content updates for both the CMS because updates are not an easy task to perform.
 In Drupal, one of the complex tasks is to integrate with services without building the particular module.